Professor of International AffairsGraduate Coordinator, International Affairs

-Shane Singh joined UGA as an assistant professor in the fall of 2010 and was promoted to associate professor in 2015.
+Shane Singh joined UGA as an assistant professor in the fall of 2010 and was promoted to associate professor in 2015 and full professor in 2020.
+He currently serves as Graduate Coordinator for International Affairs.
 Professor Singh’s research focuses on comparative politics, with an emphasis on comparative political behavior and elections.
 He is also an instructor in the ICPSR Summer Program in Quantitative Methods of Social Research.
-In the 2018-2019 academic year, he is a Visiting Democracy Fellow at the Ash Center for Democratic Governance and Innovation in the Kennedy School of Government at Harvard University.
+In the 2018-2019 academic year, he was a Visiting Democracy Fellow at the Ash Center for Democratic Governance and Innovation in the Kennedy School of Government at Harvard University.
 He was previously a post-doctoral researcher with the Centre for the Study of Democratic Citizenship at McGill University and the Making Electoral Democracy Work project.
 He received a Ph.D. in political science from Michigan State University.